torte71/tmteststuff/armbian_images.md

   - Network setup (for installing KlipperScreen) is a bit easier, as NetworkManager is already installed and configured

 - Ubuntu Desktop
-  - These images don't really make sense on that device and won't be build in the future.
+  - These images don't really make sense on that device and won't be built in the future.

 ### Why not Debian/Server?
 That's for maintainability reasons: